ruricolist/serapeum/reference.md

 *STORAGE-FOR-DEFLEX-VAR-|VAR|* as a documentation string of kind 'VARIABLE.
 The new VAR will have lexical scope and thus may be shadowed by LET bindings without affecting its dynamic (global) value.

+It is possible for VAL to close over VAR.

 In implementations that support it (SBCL and CCL, at the moment) this version creates a backing variable that is "global" or "static",